-Ashford and St Peter's Hospitals' Charity exists to enhance the facilities, and provide equipment that is above and beyond what the NHS can currently provide.
+We are the dedicated charity for Ashford and St Peter's Hospitals.
+We aim to enhance our hospitals environment by providing supplementary equipment or additional services that are above and beyond what the NHS can provide.

 Our Latest Newsletter

 We wanted to use this newsletter as an opportunity to look back over some of our highlights as last year was a particularly important year for the NHS, as we celebrated it’s 75th birthday!
 Ashford and St Peter’s Hospitals’ Charity (ASPH Charity) has been overwhelmed with the support that we received in 2023, and we would like to say thank you to everyone who has donated, fundraised, volunteered or helped raise our profile.
 Our work is made possible because of you.

 On 21 December 2023, my Dad suffered a major heart attack followed by cardiac arrest.
 After nearly an hour of CPR and 11 shocks to the heart, Dad finally had a regular heart rhythm and was rushed to a specialist cardiac unit at St Peter's Hospital.

 ASPH Charity are delighted to have supported the purchase of a new Matrix treadmill for patient rehabilitation for the Ashford Hospital’s Physiotherapy Gym.
 Ash Cornford, our Physiotherapy technician has said that "The new treadmill will make a massive difference to our patient’s recovery, to their health and well-being."

 We received a visit from three 2nd year students from Brooklands College last week.
 They brought with them gift bags filled with presents for our senior patients who will spend Christmas Day in hospital.